Uniswap/docs/docs/contracts/uniswapx/fillers/mainnet/becomeQuoter.md

 title: Become a Quoter
 sidebar_position: 2
 ---

 # Quoting on UniswapX
 This guide provides step-by-step instructions for integrating as a Quoter on UniswapX.
 It is intended for experienced defi teams that have experience running similar systems on other protocols.

-To ensure a smooth swapping experience for traders, the set of Quoters will be vetted by Uniswap Labs following UniswapX’s launch.
-There are plans to make the quoting system fully permissionless in the near future.
+To ensure a smooth swapping experience for traders, the set of Quoters is vetted by Uniswap Labs.
+There are plans to make the quoting system fully permissionless in the future.

 Once you've been approved to be a quoter by the Uniswap Labs team, follow the instructions below to complete your integration.
 If you have not been approved, please join the waitlist by filling out our [intake form](https://uniswap.typeform.com/to/UiPDKgY6).